 0 Shares

 Several studies have highlighted that employee training and development (ET&D) improves the performance of workers as well as the financial performance of organizations.
 In a knowledge economy, no business can increase revenue and sustain growth without training, reskilling, and upskilling employees continuously.
-In addition to making employees motivated and satisfied, ET&D helps businesses to curtail the extremely high cost of employee turnover.
+In addition to making employees motivated and satisfying employees, ET&D helps businesses to curtail the extremely high cost of employee turnover.

 According to Chron.com,